-Shaving the wrong way and with the wrong tools can cause or worsen acne breakouts as well as cause other irritation—especially for those who are acne-prone and have sensitive skin.
-In fact, in many cases, "pimples" on the jawline neck can often be confused with acne when they are in fact, something entirely different called. "folliculitis".
-This is irritation of the skin caused by inflammation around the hair follicle—often an infection of the bacteria Staph Aureas.
+Shaving the wrong way and with the wrong tools can cause or worsen acne breakouts and cause irritation—especially for acne-prone and sensitive skin.
+In fact, in many cases, "pimples" on the jawline and neck are often confused with "folliculitis."
+Folliculitis is caused by inflammation around the hair follicle—often infection by Staph Aureus.

 Is it OK to shave if you have acne?

 If you already have acne, it is totally possible to shave acne-prone skin without causing or worsening existing breakouts.
 However, shaving must be done with caution, care, and the right tools.
-Otherwise, it can cause irritation, spread bacteria, and lead to a worsening of the acne condition.
+Otherwise, it can cause irritation, spread bacteria, and worsen the acne condition.

 For some people, when done the right way, shaving (or what's called "dermaplaning" in skincare) can actually help prevent future acne breakouts by sloughing up dead skin cells that can otherwise build up and clog pores.

 How to shave to avoid acne, folliculitis, and razor bumps: